xuanzee/PUI2016_fb55/HW4_fb55/README.md

 Use: age of bikers for 2 genders.
+State your result in words in terms of the Null Hypothesis

+### Extra Credit:
-State your result in words in terms of the Null Hypothesis Extra Credit: Use the age of bikers in day vs night and assess the correlation/independence of the 2 samples in each case..
+Use the age of bikers in day vs night and assess the correlation/independence of these 2 samples for each test.

 ## Grading

-The notebook should be completed as the cell by cell instructions indicate.
+A notebook should be completed as the cell by cell instructions indicate.

-You should state the Null Hypothesis, according to what you know about the test and the **scipy.stats** package documentation **for that specific function** for all three functions.
+You must state the Null Hypothesis, according to what you know about the test and the **scipy.stats** package documentation **for three scipy.stats function**, corresponding to the three tests.

-You should pu the caluclated statistics and the p-value in the context of null hypothesis rejection in each case.
+You must put the caluclated statistics and the p-value in the context of null hypothesis rejection in each case.